ejeschke/ginga/doc/manual/concepts.rst

 plugin.
 The plugins are each described in more detail in Chapter :ref:`ch-plugins`.
 Plugins are written as encapsulated Python modules that are loaded dynamically when Ginga starts.
-There is an API for programming plugins (see Chapter :ref:`sec-writingplugins`).
+There is an API for programming plugins (see :ref:`ch-programming-ginga`).

 A plugin may or may not have an associated Graphical User Interface (GUI).
 For those that do have a visible interface, the Ginga startup script can map them to certain workspaces.
 By manipulating this mapping (along with the workspace layout) extremely customized and flexible layouts can be achieved.
-In :ref:`fig-gingadefault` the left workspace contains three global plugin UIs: the Info, Header and Zoom panes.
+In the image at the top, the left workspace contains three global plugin UIs: the Info, Header and Zoom panes.
 The middle workspace holds all the viewing panes for each channel.
 The right workspace has the Dialogs, Thumbs, Contents and Help panes.
 The operation of these